senthilsweb/zypress/README.md

 # Zypress

-Zypress is static site generator that's geared towards building personal websites, blogs and project documentations
+Zypress is a Vue.js based Jamstack framework created using of NuxtJS + Tailwindcss to rapidly build modern websites any thing you can imagine.
+It comes preloaded with a personal website stater-kit to power blog and documenation websites.

 ## Pre-requisites